CathyQian/website/index.md

 I got really interested in data science during my work at the University of Washington.
 Having nevigated the academic world for many years, I come to the realization that data science tools especially machine learning is going to revolutionize the traditional way we analyze data and solve complicated problems both inside and outside of academia.
 One of the best articles I would suggest you to read if you have doubts on my above belief is ['Hacking Academia: Data Science and the University'](https://jakevdp.github.io/blog/2014/08/22/hacking-academia/) by Jake VanderPlas, director of the eScience Institute at the University of Washington.
 In fact, my research group has pioneered in adopting machine learning methods to [classify spectroscpy data collected by atomic force microscopy](https://pubs.acs.org/doi/abs/10.1021/acs.jcim.5b00722), and such work is well received in the community.
 As I dive deeper and deeper into the data science field, I start to have more fun and glad that I've made the right transition!

+## My work
-### I have documented my work on Github into the following four categories to share with you:
+I have documented my work on Github into the following four categories:

 - [Springboard Data Science Bootcamp](https://github.com/CathyQian/Springboard_Data_Science)